lavanyagarg112/react-web-forum-backend/README.md

 ## API Endpoints

-The backend provides various API endpoints for your frontend to interact with.
+The backend provides various API endpoints for the frontend to interact with.
 Here are some of the main endpoints:

 - /posts: CRUD operations for posts.
 - /tags: CRUD operations for tags.